 In his free time, Thomas like to read all about science and technology.
 He also liked to experiment with chemicals.
 He set up a laboratory in his basement.
 And he even conducted experiments in the baggage car of the train he worked on.

-At age sixteen, he became a telegraph operator for the railroad.
+At age sixteen, Thomas became a telegraph operator for the railroad.
 But he had to leave his job after a train accident was blamed on him.
 He then worked for the Associated Press at night.
 This job allowed him to read and work on experiments during the day.

 His first invention was an electric vote recorder.
 The recorder could be used by members of legislatures to count their votes on bills right away.
 But it was a failure.
 Thomas discovered that politicians did not want a fast way to count their votes.